siavava/portfolio/content/projects/systems/50-tse.md

 back exactly what the indexer wrote.
 Looking up a query term is $O(1)$ per word rather than a scan over every document.

-**Ranked boolean queries.** The querier parses queries with implicit `and` conjunctions and explicit `or` disjunctions, honoring precedence (`and` binds tighter).
+The querier answers ranked boolean queries.
+It parses them with implicit `and` conjunctions and explicit `or` disjunctions, honoring precedence (`and` binds tighter).
 Scores follow the operators: a conjunction takes the minimum over its terms, a disjunction the sum,